CounterpartyXCP/Documentation/Installation/federated_node.md

     - For ``armory_utxsvr``: **~30GB** (mainnet), **~3GB** (testnet)
 - **OS:** We recommend Ubuntu 16.04 64-bit, but other versions of Linux may work, although we can offer no guarantees.

-### Host system configuration
+## Installation

+**Update system & install dependencies**
-*(This section assumes a base machine running on Ubuntu.
+*(The next sections assume a base machine running on Ubuntu.
 Similar steps apply for other OSes.)*

-**Update system & install dependencies**

 ```
 sudo apt-get update && apt-get upgrade